Always at least one missing, give or take

 The great mystery of lost socks and the washing-machine black hole.
 So long as this mystery is not solved, Márcia de Carvalho will never be out of work!
 The Brazilian creator transforms socks which lost their significant other into genuine models.

 Raiders of the lost socks

-"I want to tell you about some serious business: socks lost in the washing-machine."
-This is how Márcia de Carvalho starts the presentation of her business, which always generates bursts of laughter.
+"I want to tell you about a serious issue: socks lost in the washing-machine."
+This is how Márcia de Carvalho starts the presentation of her business, with the inevitable subsequent burst of laughter.
 But the business creator stays on course: "I am very serious!
 84 million socks disappear each month in France, which represent as much textile waste."
 Behind this efficient communication hides an ambitious and genuine concept: association Chaussettes orphelines (literally "Orphan Socks Association").

 You will have to go to the Goutte d’Or district in Paris to visit the creation studio of Márcia de Carvalho.
 Behind the shop window, a small sign invites passer-byes to participate in the project and bring their lonely socks.
 You can also admire Márcia's original collection, made from recycled textile.
 It is made out of garment, socks, scarves, beanies and even laptop covers.
 You wouldn't guess that every one of these products or accessories were made out of second-hand socks.

 "We collect in schools and town halls, says the Brazilian fashion designer.
 Sometimes, people even come by themselves.
 We receive boxes from all over France, including a laundromat in Rouen that sends every sock they find!
 This is so much that we had to transform our patchwork craft business in industrial spinning manufacturing."